-Also keep in mind that the T-Server receiving the polling signal may not respond immediately, and that a delay occurs between the polling signal and the response to travel from one T-Server to another.
-If you don't account for these contingencies when configuring a timeout, the connection that ADDP is monitoring will be dropped periodically.
+Also keep in mind that the T-Server receiving the polling signal may not respond immediately, and that a delay occurs after the polling signal, while the response travels from one T-Server to another.
+If you do not account for these contingencies when configuring a timeout, the connection that ADDP is monitoring will be dropped periodically.